Multimode magnon-phonon cavity driven by symmetry-locked strain fields

-LSMO thin films (thickness, $d$ = 38 nm) were grown epitaxially on (001)-oriented STO substrates (thickness, $L$ = 0.5 mm) using pulsed laser deposition (details in Sec.
-1 of the Supplemental Materials \cite{sm}).
-Figure \ref{ModelDesign_V2}(a) shows the intensity of optical second harmonic generation (SHG) of the STO substrate.
-A small but finite SHG signal is obtained at high temperatures, and the intensity increases rapidly upon cooling down to 105 K, which corresponds to the quantum paraelectric to ferroelectric transition~\cite{russell2019ferroelectric}.
-X-ray diffraction data demonstrate excellent crystallinity, smooth surface, and sharp interface of the LSMO/STO heterostructure (see Sec.
-2 of the Supplemental Materials ~\cite{sm}).
-The temperature dependence of magnetization $M(T)$ of the LSMO/STO heterostructure was acquired in zero-field-cooled measurements.
+LSMO thin films (thickness, $d$ = 38 nm) were grown epitaxially on (001)-oriented STO substrates (thickness, $L$ = 0.5 mm) using pulsed laser deposition (see synthesis details in Methods).
+X-ray diffraction demonstrates excellent crystallinity and sharp interface of the LSMO/STO heterostructure (see Sec.
+1 of the Supplemental Materials).
+Scanning transmission electron microscopy further confirms that the interface remains sharp after extensive cycles of cryogenic FMR measurements (see Sec.
+2 of the Supplemental Materials).
+We first characterize the structural and magnetic properties of our sample.
+Figure \ref{ModelDesign_V2}(a) shows the intensity of optical second harmonic generation (SHG) of the LSMO/STO heterostructure.
+LSMO thin films preserve a centrosymmetric perovskite structure under tensile strain from the STO substrate.
+Meanwhile, STO is centrosymmetric in both cubic (O$_\mathrm{h}$ point group) and tetragonal (D$_\mathrm{4h}$ point group) phases.
+Therefore, none of these structures supports bulk electric dipole SHG.
+We thus attribute the pronounced onset and rapid growth of SHG intensity at $T_\mathrm{S}$ to symmetry breaking at the buried interface (see symmetry-resolved SHG analysis in Sec.
+3 of the Supplemental Materials).
+Given that the cubic-to-tetragonal transition is driven by the rotation of the \ce{TiO6} octahedra about the lengthened axis (labeled as $c$ axis), as sketched in Fig.~\ref{ModelDesign_V2}(c), three types of tetragonal domains at micrometer-scale coexist with the lengthened axis oriented along the original cubic [100], [010], and [001] directions ~\cite{kalisky2013locally}, generating anisotropic local strains fields.
+The temperature dependence of magnetization $M-T$ of the LSMO/STO heterostructure was acquired in zero-field-cooled (ZFC) measurements.
 As shown in Fig.~\ref{ModelDesign_V2}(b), LSMO is ferromagnetic below Curie temperature $T_\mathrm{C}$ $\sim$ 340 K~\cite{PhysRevB.101.024408}.
 See $M$-$H$ hysteresis measurements of magnetic anisotropy, saturation magnetization, and coercivity in Sec.
-3 of the Supplemental Materials ~\cite{sm}.
+4 of the Supplemental Materials.
+Notably, a kink of magnetization at 105 K coincides with the structural transition of STO~\cite{PhysRevB.93.104403}, confirming the magnetoelastic coupling between LSMO and STO~\cite{PhysRevB.79.104417, PhysRevB.84.184412}.
 From 105 K to 10 K, the magnetization is suppressed from 1.8 $\mu_B/$\ce{Mn} to 1.6 $\mu_B/$\ce{Mn}, which is consistent with the previous report~\cite{LSMO_Static_magnetization}.
-The decrease of magnetization at 105 K coincides with the structural transition of STO~\cite{PhysRevB.93.104403}, confirming the magnetoelastic coupling between LSMO and STO~\cite{PhysRevB.79.104417, PhysRevB.84.184412}.